MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 ### Fluid Dynamics 2/3

 Sandspiel's fluid simulation is ripped from [Pavel Dobryakov's WebGL Navier-Stokes implementation](https://github.com/PavelDoGreat/WebGL-Fluid-Simulation).
-I'm extremely grateful for such a high quality open codebase to learn from, and in fact adapting this code was my most challenging technical hurdle I faced building the game.
+I'm extremely grateful for such a high quality open codebase to learn from, and in fact adapting this code was the most personally challenging technical hurdle I faced building the game.

 Adapting the code was difficult because, in order to have interactions between the wind (simulated on the GPU) and the particles (simulated on the CPU), I needed to pass data from Web Assembly to WebGL, and vice versa.

-I also needed to do this in a way that only used webgl features used by
+I also needed to do this in a way that only used webgl features available on phones - WebGl is a pretty complicated spec, and for hardware and driver reasons, not all of it is available on all devices.

 The texture types they support (the fluid sim is in floats, but on phone browsers I could only take data in or out of the shaders via unsigned byte textures, required some munging)